mendhak/mendhak.github.io/posts/2019-08-01-keeagent-with-wsl.md

 {% notice "info" %}
-This is a follow up to the previous post, [Using KeePass to serve SSH keys](/keepass-and-keeagent-setup/).
+This is a follow up to the previous post, [Using KeePass to serve SSH keys](/posts/2019-07-28-keepass-and-keeagent-setup.md).
-This post also assumes you have [already installed WSL <i class="fab fa-ubuntu"></i>](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+This post also assumes you have [already installed WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 {% endnotice %}